ThiagoBfim/java-certification/main/src/main/java/org/bomfim/review/Notes.md

 ### Switch

 Switch can be used with these primitive types: `byte, short, char, int`

+In a regular switch statements or expressions, default cannot be combined with any other case labels.
+If default label is present, it must be on a separate from other case labels.

+However, for a switch with pattern matching, the JLS explicitly allows case null, default label, which combines null and default.

+        byte b = 127;
+        int r = switch (b) {
+            case -2 -> b;
+            case 3,4 -> b;
+        //            case5, default -> b; //DOES NOT compile
+        default -> b;
+        };

 ### Sealed and Switch and Record